firstpromoter/fpr-instructions/billing-providers/recurly.md

 ### Step 2: Set Webhooks

-1. On your left sidebar select Integrations > Webhooks.
+1. On your left sidebar, select Integrations > Webhooks.
 2. Click on Manage Endpoints.
 3. Click on "New Endpoint".
 4. Set the Endpoint Name such as `FirstPromoter`.
-5. Copy the Webhook Endpoint URL from the setup form here and paste it into the Endpoint URL field on Recurly.
+5. Copy the Webhook Endpoint URL from the setup form and paste it into the Endpoint URL field on Recurly.
 6. Leave the format as XML.
 7. Scroll down to the notifications section and enable the following events `closed_invoice`, `paid_charge_invoice`, `canceled_subscription`, `void_payment`, `successful_refund`.
 8. Click `Save Changes`.